j-mnr/gophergo.dev/content/basics/14-struct.md

 	}
 }

-// StructBasic shows you how to initialize (make) structs, manipulate all the
+// Basic shows you how to initialize (make) structs, manipulate all the
 // values within a struct by getting and setting the values and use them in
 // other structs.
 We also return a `city` struct here to show you can give back
-// unexported types from exported functions. func StructBasic() city {
+// unexported types from exported functions. func Basic() city {
 	// Make a gopher and have ALL fields set to the zero value. var zero Gopher
 	// Make a gopher and set all fields to what we want them to be.